Homemade Transceiver Project

 However, there still are a lot of homebrewers searching for more

 traditional projects.
 If that's what you're looking than that's maybe something for you.

 This project will be updated from time to time.
-It is built manhatten style for for quick changes.
+It is built manhatten style to allow quick changes.

-The receiver is a single conversion with an IF
+The receiver is a single conversion type with an IF

 of 9 MHz.
 A junk box 2,7 kHz KVG XF9B SSB crystal filter was used here.